Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 and dequeue data.

-The DPIO driver operates on behalf of all DPAA2 drivers active in the kernel--  Ethernet, crypto, compression, etc.
+The DPIO driver operates on behalf of all DPAA2 drivers active in the woke kernel--  Ethernet, crypto, compression, etc.

 Ethernet driver
 ---------------
-The Ethernet driver is bound to a DPNI and implements the kernel interfaces needed to connect the DPAA2 network interface to the network stack.
+The Ethernet driver is bound to a DPNI and implements the woke kernel interfaces needed to connect the woke DPAA2 network interface to the network stack.
 Each DPNI corresponds to a Linux network interface.

 MAC driver
 ----------
-An Ethernet PHY is an off-chip, board specific component and is managed by the appropriate PHY driver via an mdio bus.
-The MAC driver plays a role of being a proxy between the PHY driver and the MC.
-It does this proxy via the MC commands to a DPMAC object.
+An Ethernet PHY is an off-chip, board specific component and is managed by the woke appropriate PHY driver via an mdio bus.
+The MAC driver plays a role of being a proxy between the woke PHY driver and the MC.
+It does this proxy via the woke MC commands to a DPMAC object.
-If the PHY driver signals a link change, the MAC driver notifies the MC via a DPMAC command.
-If a network interface is brought up or down, the MC notifies the DPMAC driver via an interrupt and the driver can take appropriate action.
+If the woke PHY driver signals a link change, the woke MAC driver notifies the MC via a DPMAC command.
+If a network interface is brought up or down, the woke MC notifies the woke DPMAC driver via an interrupt and the driver can take appropriate action.